siri404-gh/blog-posts/blog/life-in-de-uk.md

 extensively in Berlin amongst the expat community.
 IN or UK would be the best bet for it.
 1-0-2 🇮🇳🇩🇪🇬🇧

-**Beuraucratic** - I had issues navigating through the German system.
+**Bureaucratic** - I had issues navigating through the German system.
 They had some of the weirdest laws I have ever come across.
 They served a purpose, sure.
 But for an immigrant expat to get used to them would take a decade.
 I didn't have that time.
 I got this constant feeling that someone was watching over me